kodmunki/ku4js-webApp/README.md

 * $renderList(TEMPLATE, Array[DTO]): _Renders TEMPLATE using DTO data for each DTO in Array._
 * $renderListWithAction(Array[DTO], FUNCTION) Calls a specified render function for each DTO in Array.
                                               It is important that the specified action return a string value!
+* Runtime instantiation requires valid templates config. _(This is a potential scenario in advanced development of an enterprise applications and should be heeded.
+For example, if you create a template for generic form fields specifically, i.e. $.ku4webApp.template("forms", { /*Your methods here*/ }, and want to access it from another template, you will have to instantiate it on the fly and pass the local config to it: $.ku4webApp.template.forms(this.$config()))_.

 ```javascript
 $.ku4webApp.template("NAME", {